stefan-niculae/school-projects/README.md

 ## About the projects

+As I attended college in Romania, (parts of) some projects are written in romanian – signaled with a flag 🇷🇴.

 I will include one/two screenshots, or a gif, if appropriate, for each project.

 The name inside [brackets] is the (main) language of the project.